Deltares/rtc-tools-simulation/docs/source/examples/single_reservoir/apply_adjust_example.rst

 for water balance.

 The :py:meth:`.ReservoirModel.apply_adjust` scheme can be applied to model these operations.
-An additional output variable ``Q_out_corrected`` describes the corrected outfloe based upon the observed volumes.
+An additional output variable ``Q_out_corrected`` describes the corrected outflow based upon the observed volumes.

 Main Model (python) File
 ------------------------